4. Monitoring and Review of Teaching and Learning Quality

 4.5.3 Appointments of External Examiners are approved by TLQC on the advice of the Faculty Boards.
 External Examiners are expected to comment and advise on the curriculum or programme design and content, pedagogy, assessment, overall performance of the students as compared against students’ academic performance at other international universities, areas requiring attention or improvement, and any other issues relating to T&L. External Examiners overseeing a curriculum with multiple programmes or specialisms are further expected to undertake a holistic review of the coherence of the different learning experiences of the students in the same curriculum.

 4.5.4 An External Examiner is required to visit the University once during the period of appointment (except for non-degree curricula).
 At the end of each academic year, the External Examiner is required to write a general report for the Senate and send the report to the President and Vice-Chancellor in the first instance (Appendix 4.8).
 Any comments given by the External Examiner during his or her visit or in the External Examiner’s report are considered for response to the comments by the Department through the Chief Examiner and an explicit decision is made about whether or not to introduce consequential changes.
 The views of the External Examiner and the Chief Examiner’s response thereto on behalf of the Department are considered by FTLQC, the Board of Examiners (BoE) and any other relevant Faculty committees.
 The Secretary of FTLQC sends the Faculty’s feedback, including the Chief Examiner’s response thereto, and comments on or deliberations of the External Examiner’s report by relevant Faculty committees, to both the External Examiner and the Examinations Secretary.
 Taking into account the response from FTLQC and other relevant Faculty committees, the Examinations Secretary alerts the TLQC Chair to issues which have not yet been addressed by the Faculty or which require TLQC’s deliberations.
 The TLQC Chair decides whether the report is to be discussed by TLQC.
 The discussion/resolution of TLQC is forwarded to the FTLQC for action at Faculty level, as necessary.
-FTLQC is required to submit a progress report to TLQC normally within 6 months.
+FTLQC is required to submit a progress report to TLQC normally within six months.

 4.5.5 The flow of the External Examiners’ reports and the feedback loop described above is illustrated in Appendix 4.9.